basho/basho_docs/source/languages/en/dataplatform/upgrading.md

 ---
-title: Upgrading from Basho Data Platform Beta to 1.0.0
+title: Upgrading from Basho Data Platform 1.0.0 to 1.1.0
 project: dataplatform
-version: 1.0.0+
+version: 1.1.0+
 document: guide
 toc: false
 index: true
 audience: beginner
 ---

->**NOTE:
->This page only applies to people previously using the beta releases of Basho Data Platform.**

-There were many changes between the Basho Data Platform (BDP) beta releases and the 1.0.0 release, resulting in no upgrade path from the beta builds to this current release.
-If you were previously using a BDP beta release, you must uninstall the BDP beta packages before you install the BDP 1.0.0 release.
+There were many changes between the Basho Data Platform (BDP) 1.0.0 release and the 1.1.0 release.
+If you were previously using a BDP 1.0.0 release, you must uninstall the BDP 1.0.0 packages before you install the BDP 1.1.0 release.

 ##Uninstall Instructions